Aron Pinto

 You’ve found the right Waterloo real estate agent.

-You’ve followed sensible wisdom imparted by that real estate agent and repaired or replaced everything that needed fixing.
+You’ve followed the. sensible wisdom imparted by that real estate agent and repaired or replaced everything that needed fixing.

 You’ve covered the basic three D’s of home staging—decluttering, depersonalization and deep cleaning.

-Finally, it’s time to put your home on the market.
-But before you do, there’s one more thing to check.
-Lighting.
 Home lighting is one often-overlooked detail of home staging that could sabotage all your hard work, especially at a time when more people may see your home for sale online via a virtual showing the first time at least, rather than in person.

 In the very important game of Real Estate First Impressions, a badly lit home puts it at an automatic disadvantage.
-Darkness usually makes a home look and feel smaller, uninviting and dingy, even when, in reality, that isn’t the case.
+Darkness usually makes a home look and feel smaller, uninviting, and dingy, even when, in reality, that isn’t the case.
 Worse still, potential homebuyers may wonder what flaws are lurking in the shadows.

 Audit the Current Lighting Room- By- Room